Dynamic Policy Learning for Legged Robot with Simplified Model Pretraining and Model-Homotopy-Inspired Transfer: Related Work

 Continuation methods \cite{NumericalContinuation2012}, originating in numerical analysis and optimization, are widely used to address challenging problems by gradually transforming a simpler, well-understood system into a complex target system.
 This approach is particularly effective for mitigating dependency on initial conditions and avoiding poor local minima.

 The effectiveness of this approach was demonstrated in several recent studies.
 For instance, Pardis et al. \cite{ProbabilisticHomotopicOptimization2024} tackled challenging trajectory optimization problems through homotopic optimization.
-In this method, homotopic paths were explored probabilistically using a tree structure in a multidimensional homotopy parameter space while avoiding pitfalls such as bifurcations or folds.
-Similarly, Raff et al. \cite{GeneratingGaitFamily2022} introduced a model homotopy to transition between an energetically conservative model (ECM) and a fully actuated robot.
-This approach used ECM motions as seeds for finding the optimal gait of a more realistic robot model.
-Curriculum learning can also be viewed as a specific form of continuation methods \cite{CurriculumSurvey2021}.
-However, while curriculum learning typically focuses on gradually increasing task or environmental complexity, continuation methods focus on transitioning from simpler to more complex models.
-In this work, we adopt model homotopy as the foundation for continuation, defining a continuous path between the SRB model and the full-body dynamics model.
+In this method, homotopic paths were explored probabilistically using a tree structure in a multidimensional homotopy parameter space.
+Raff et al. \cite{GeneratingGaitFamily2022} introduced a model homotopy to transition between an energetically conservative model (ECM) and a fully actuated robot.
+Their approach employs parametric scaling to map realistic robot models to their corresponding non-dissipative ECMs.
+By tracing the passive gaits of the ECM through numerical continuation, they identify optimal actuated gaits for the target system.

+Inspired by these approaches, we construct a continuous transition in the model space by defining a $\lambda$-parameterized path that gradually redistributes mass and inertia between the SRB and full-body models.
+Although the formal topological conditions of a homotopy are not strictly satisfied due to the hybrid nature of contact dynamics, we use the term 'model homotopic' in the remainder of this paper for brevity to denote this model-homotopy-inspired transition.
+Furthermore, while our approach shares the broader philosophy of curriculum learning, the latter typically encompasses a wide range of strategies ranging from data scheduling to the escalation of task difficulty.
+We specifically adopt the term "Model Homotopy" to more accurately capture the unique nature of our work: the systematic bridging of the model gap by performing continuation along a parameterized dynamics environment.